petarzarkov/iana-timezones/README.md

 ## Overview

 `iana-db-timezones` provides up-to-date information about timezones based on the IANA Time Zone Database.
-Unlike some other packages, this package provides richer details about each timezone, including its type (`Canonical` or `Link`), children/parent, current UTC offset, associated country codes, geographic area, location, and display name.
+Unlike some other packages, this package provides richer details about each timezone, including its type (`Canonical` or `Link`), children/parent, current UTC offset, associated country codes, geographic area, location, and label.

 Whenever new data is available, a new version of this package is automatically generated, tested, and published to npm.
 This ensures you always have the latest timezone information.
 The library is using semantic versioning.